The Betsy Hotel

 “You have to remember; these young Turks knew that they were probably going to die.
 The news coming from the Front painted the Nazi as one of the most competent forces the US had ever dealt with.
 The Nazis were boogeymen who would sleep, marched 24/7, had superior firepower, and would storm into a town and decimate the enemy in a flash.
 They practically invented the word Blitzkrieg.”

 With that dooming vision tunneling towards them, the thousands of troops really didn’t have much in the way of caution.

 “Some died in bar brawls or lover’s spat gone wrong.
 Some crossed the mob and simply disappeared.
-There was even a report of three that died in a poker argument… in an actual Mexican Standoff with itchy triggers.
-But, the most common way they went, was by suicide.
-They were mostly just scared kids, and went it was time to deploy some would find a rifle and suck start it.”
+Even a report of three died in a poker argument in an actual Mexican Standoff with itchy triggers.
+But, the most common way they went was by suicide.
+They were mostly just scared kids, and when it was time to deploy, some would find a rifle and end it all.”

 The Besty, and the area that surrounds it is full of restless spirits.
 People who have stayed in the Besty have felt leather boots marching up and down the hallways in the middle of the night; mind you, people that have no idea of the hotel’s shadowy past.
 The after-hours staff has been taught to ignore doors that slam on their own, pay no attention bizarre stench of cigars, and try to ignore the continued pokes and nudges they might feel as they travel down some of the renovated sections.

 One of the more common phenomena is encountering stacks of coins or stones – inexplicably – appearing just before dawn under one of the hotel’s many ground floor entrances and full-length windows.